This short video (11 minutes) introduces Non-Verbal Communication (NVC) – the basics.

 Hi I’m Kim Tasso

-There’s scientific evidence that it’s not so much what you say as how you say it.
 Today we are taking a quick look at Non-Verbal Communication.
 It’s like a secret language you can use to help you understand how other people are feeling – so you increase your empathy and your ability to respond better to them.
 You can also learn when what is said and how it is said is incongruent.
 And NVC can help you convey your energy, personality and messages better.

-In today’s short video (13 minutes) I shall attempt some acting for you to demonstrate some of the more popular ideas around NVC – Non-Verbal Communications.
-Some people call it body language – although it’s more than just movement as you will see.
 In NLP it suggests that you subtly mirror and match the behaviour of people to create rapport – as it is what we do naturally when we are on the same wave length.
 And of course – we are struggling in our virtual meetings at present because we miss a lot of NVC – especially micro-expressions – so communication is much more difficult.

 The importance of NVC

 There’s a famous piece of research that only around 7% of your meaning is conveyed with the words you speak – and 38% by how you sound and 55% by how you look and your posture and gestures.
-I say this is the dance (movement) and music (sound) is more important than the lyrics!
+I say this is the dance (movement) and music (sound) being more important than the lyrics!

 Of course, you must be careful of how you interpret NVC you observe.
 For example, arms hugged across you could indicate insecurity and resistance – or it could be that the environment is very cold!
 There are cultural differences too – a nod is agreement in many cultures, but a side-to-side movement applies in other cultures.
 So you must be aware of the environment and cultural context – and watch for clusters of gestures.